mravanelli/pytorch-kaldi/README.md

 *M. Ravanelli, T. Parcollet, Y. Bengio, "The PyTorch-Kaldi Speech Recognition Toolkit", [arXiv](https://arxiv.org/abs/1811.07453)*

 The toolkit is released under a **Creative Commons Attribution 4.0 International license**.
-You can copy, distribute, modify the code for research, commercial and non commercial purposed.
+You can copy, distribute, modify the code for research, commercial and non commercial purposes.
 We only ask to cite our paper referenced above.

 ## Table of Contents
 * [Introduction](#introduction)